JunoLab/junolab.github.io/docs/evaluation.md

 ---
 layout: docs
 ---
 Everything in Julia is an expression with a value.
-For example, `2+2` is an expression with the value `4`. `plot(sin, 0, 25)` is also an expression with a value – a plot of the sin function.
+For example, `2+2` is an expression with the value `4`.
+With a package like [Gadfly](http://github.com/dcjones/Gadfly.jl) installed, `plot(sin, 0, 25)` is also an expression with a value – a plot of the sin function.

 Juno's basic job is to transform expressions into values, which it does when you press `C-Enter`.
 Unlike tools like RStudio, this is not done one line at a time – if you press `C-Enter` with the cursor inside a block of code, Juno will evaluate the whole block and immediately display the result.
 You will not usually need to select code to evaluate it.